Medicare vs. Medicaid: Different health products for different needs

 There are four parts to Medicare: Part A (hospital coverage), Part B (medical coverage), Part C (Medicare Advantage) and Part D (prescription drug coverage).

 Together, Parts A and B form Original Medicare.
-This is how a little over half of Medicare enrollees (about 55%) get their benefits.
-An increasing number of Medicare beneficiaries (45% in 2023) are choosing Medicare Advantage.
+This is how about half of Medicare enrollees get their benefits.
+An increasing number of Medicare beneficiaries (50% in 2024) are choosing Medicare Advantage.

 Most people get Part A without a monthly premium.
 That’s thanks to work taxes, which fund this portion of Medicare.
 Everyone pays a premium for Part B, but the amount can vary depending on your income.
 Higher-income enrollees will pay more for this coverage.